A Shrine, to offer the elegant atmosphere of the Heian aristocracy with its expanded beautiful garden.

 ● Heisei garden

-The path leads into the next garden called Heisei garden, with a stream, pond and waterfalls.
-After Heisei garden, You enter the another entrance across the road.
+The path continues into Heisei Garden, featuring a stream, pond, and waterfalls.
+After Heisei Garden, visitors exit and enter another section across the road.

 Muromachi garden